-Apple really went to town on the new iPhone 12 Pro's camera tech this year, but perhaps the most intriguing feature is a new photo format called Apple ProRaw.
+Apple really went to town on the new iPhone 12 Pro's camera tech this year, but one of the most intriguing features was a new photo format called Apple ProRaw.

-Coming to the iPhone 12 Pro and iPhone 12 Pro Max "later this year", it's promising to offer photographers the dream combo of computational photography's smarts and the flexibility of raw editing.
+The new format, which is available now on the iPhone 12 Pro and iPhone 12 Pro Max, promises to offer photographers the dream combo of computational photography smarts and the flexibility of raw editing.

-But what exactly does that mean, and how will it work in practice?
-Here's what we learned from Apple's Senior Manager of Camera Software Engineering about Apple ProRaw, and how it could take iPhone photo editing to the next level.
+But what does that mean, and how will it work in practice?
+Here's what we learned from Apple's Senior Manager of Camera Software Engineering about Apple ProRaw, and how it might help take your iPhone photo editing to the next level.

-They certainly can, as anyone who's experienced frustrations with HEIF, the JPEG alternative that Apple adopted for the iPhone 11, will attest.
-But having choices with image formats can also be very helpful, in the same way that it's nice to choose between driving an automatic or manual car.
+While it can seem unnecessarily complicated, having choices with image formats can be very helpful, in the same way that it's nice to choose between driving an automatic or manual car.

 You've probably already heard of the raw photo format.
 This sits towards the 'pro' end of the photo format spectrum, because these files are almost completely unprocessed.
 The downside is their size and complexity, but the considerable benefit is the amount of editing freedom they give you.